 Layered versions tend to be more susceptible to chipping than PFM crowns.
 The pretty porcelain can chip easily.

-Which Type of Zirconia Crown is Best for You?
+Which Type of Cap is Best for You?

 The type that is right for you will depend on several factors.
-These factors include where it will be placed in your mouth, the condition being addressed, and your unique lifestyle and and your budget.
+These factors include where it will be placed in your mouth, the condition being addressed, your unique lifestyle, and your budget.
 For instance, all-porcelain versions offer the very best esthetics, since the material used to make them contains silica, which reflects light in much the same way as natural tooth enamel.

-Zirconia crowns, on the other hand, are exceptionally hard and strong.
+These crowns are exceptionally hard and strong.
 In fact, they are so strong that they have been known to cause damage to the opposing natural teeth.
 Special care must be taken with the design to prevent excessive wear on neighboring enamel.
-For the most part, Dr. Fondriest prefers to place them in the back of the mouth.
+For the most part, most dentists prefer to place them in the back of the mouth.
 Restorations in the back of the mouth require more strength than in the front teeth.

 What to expect during placement

-No matter what kind of zirconia dental crown you choose, the placement process is essentially the same as with a traditional crown.
+No matter what kind of zirconia you choose, the placement process is essentially the same as with a traditional crown.
 Typically, their placement takes two office visits, scheduled a few weeks apart.

 During the first appointment.
 Dr. Fondriest prepares the tooth by removing small amounts of tooth structure.
 Any decay or damaged portions of the tooth are removed at this point as well.
 Impressions are then taken of the prepared teeth and the opposing teeth.